 The Fretboard Journal‘s 45th issue arrives filled cover-to-cover with the good stuff: more stories featuring the legends and the vanguard from the world of fretted-instrument makers and players.
-Flip through the pages and you’ll find in-depth features on inimitable pickers like David Grier, Oscar Moore, Eric Skye and Courtney Hartman, songwriters briefly lost to time, like Sachiko Kanenobu, and tapping into modern currents, standing on the shoulders of giants, like Kurt Vile, not to mention builders like Ken Hooper, who turned to The Tree to build a special instrument for a special flatpicker’s dream guitar. and, of course, much much more…
+Flip through the pages and you’ll find in-depth features on inimitable pickers like David Grier, Oscar Moore, Eric Skye and Courtney Hartman, songwriters briefly lost to time, like Sachiko Kanenobu, and tapping into modern currents, standing on the shoulders of giants, like Kurt Vile, not to mention builders like Ken Hooper, who turned to The Tree to build a special instrument for a special flatpicker’s dream guitar.
+We also have the previously untold story behind Prince’s Cloud guitar and, of course, much much more…

 As always, issue 45 features the stunning photography and clean layouts that are our trademark.
 You can subscribe to our reader-supported magazine in keepsake print form or as a new digital subscription.

 You might not think there’s more to know about a musician who has inspired as many stories as Nashville icon David Grier, but Tristan Scroggins digs in and shares a definitive portrait of Grier and how he re-found his voice.